 Since one of the purposes for the afternoon's foray into Yellowstone was to "do the tourst sites" in the less birdy afternoon I took the cutoff road from Canyon to Norris and Madison to sites such as Fountain Paint Pots and Old Faithful where I gathered with many other tourists to watch that geyser erupt.
 Time was getting short and it erupted just in time, so I could walk briskly across the parking lot to avoid the bulk of the traffic and head south once more to Grand Teton NP.
 The geothermal sites at the south-west segment of Yellowstone NP are spectacular but everyone else thinks so too, and it's not a very bird-laden section of the park.

 After catching Old Faithful and making it back to Grand Teton NP I focused on the Oxbow Bend area near sunset.
 At the flats just west of the Oxbow Bend pull-off (willow, aspen, some pine): Killdeer, Ruby-crowned Kinglet, American Robin, Yellow Warbler, Northern Rough-winged Swallow, Common Merganser, female Goldeneye sp., Mallard, American Wigeon.
 This habitat obviously held Ruffed Grouse if only you could find one.
 Parking at a pull-out near Oxbow bend I walked roadside to inquire as to the nature of the "wildlife jam" happening here - I had seen it to the west of the willow flats.
 I had assumed Elk or Moose but this one turned out to be my life Grizzly Bear, seen well briefly, although spending much of its time invisibly rummaging in willows.
 The national parks staff actively manages traffic and tourists at these wildlife jams, and they got extra cautious once they lost sight of the Grizzly which disappeared for quite a while.
 I headed for the nearby dam road to do sunset photography, and was alerted by a distressed mammal - a baby elk - yelping behind me.
 I turned around and saw it running along - yelping for a very good reason since there was a pursuing Grizzly - headed across the sagebrush flats in my direction.
 Still a few hundred yards away, so no reason for panic, but certainly a great deal of reason for circumspect behavior.
-(I heard later than the Elk escaped).
+(I heard later that the Elk escaped).
 Quick mental math involving me+hungry Grizzly led me to retreat to the car and the Grizzly vanished into willows again.
 As dusk fell I saw the bear moving from the flats, crossing the road and disappearing up the mountain.
 Grizzly was the mammal I particularly wanted to see on this trip, so that was quite the end to the day (no pics since it wasn't cooperative).
 Sunset is close to 9pm in the Tetons so I got a late 10:30pm dinner at a Jackson brew pub once I made it back to town - many other places were closed at that stage.

 Year Birds: Calliope Hummingbird, Olive-sided Flycatcher